gardenermike/unscented-kalman-filter/README.md

 The merits of laser/lidar and radar measurements are discussed somewhat in my [extended Kalman filter](https://github.com/gardenermike/extended-kalman-filter) project.

-A video of a full run in the simulator can be found [here](http://somewhere).
+A video of a full run in the simulator is on [YouTube](https://youtu.be/e-56YKtx5hE).